 Published: Feb 14, 2020 by Tariq Hawis

-Today, almost every website owner is aware of web attacks and the existence of hackers as threat of their websites.
+Today, almost every website owner is aware of web attacks and the existence of hackers as a threat to their websites.

-If you dig down to the details of these enormous breaches, you will find that it started with an injection vulnerability, one of the most common web vulnerabilities that used is SQL Injection which allow the intruder to reach website’s database to extract the stored data, like users’ accounts.
+If you dig down to the details of these enormous breaches, you will find that it started with an injection vulnerability, one of the most common web vulnerabilities used is SQL Injection which allows the intruder to reach the website’s database to extract the stored data, like users’ accounts.

-This repeated web incidents have made a bad reputation to the dynamic websites, but then it raised the need to alternative techniques, and here when Static Sites Generators come from.
+These repeated web incidents have made a bad reputation to the dynamic websites, but then it raised the need for alternative techniques, and here when Static Sites Generators come from.

-SSGs are a new, hybrid approach to web development that allow you to build a powerful, server-based website locally on your computer but pre-builds the site into static files for deployment.
+SSG is a new, hybrid approach to web development that allows you to build a powerful, server-based website locally on your computer but pre-builds the site into static files for deployment.

-This difference is giving the static websites many advantages over the dynamic ones, in terms of security, speed, cost, and scalability.
+This difference is giving static websites many advantages over dynamic ones, in terms of security, speed, cost, and scalability.

-Static site is fast, the website is already made of HTML, no php file to compile or database queries, so there is nothing to process from the server-side.
+The static site is fast, the website is already made of HTML, no PHP file to compile or database queries, so there is nothing to process from the server-side.

 It is also very cheap, you will only pay few bucks in a year if you run it on a service like Amazon S3

-While with dynamic sites it’s common to have unexpected traffic peaks that crashes your site.
-This is unlikely the case with static sites that has very low load on the server.
+While with dynamic sites it’s common to have unexpected traffic peaks that crash your site.
+This is unlikely the case with static sites that has a low load on the server.

-There are many modern Generators become available, the most commons are Jekyll, Next, Hugo, Gatsby, Hexo, and Nuxt.
+There are many modern Generators become available, the most commons are Jekyll, Next, Hugo, Gatsby, and Hexo.
 So you pick one of those generators which will take care of the coding stuff and let you focus on your content only.

-I prefer Jekyll for many reasons, it has active community, it’s the one that established many of the patterns that other SSGs are now using, from metadata in front matter and structured data folders, to support for Markdown, expressive Liquid templating, and support for categories and tags.
+I prefer Jekyll for many reasons.
+First, it has an active community, which means if you have faced any issue with your site, rest assure that you can find someone who can help.
+Second, it’s the one that established many of the patterns that other SSGs are now using, from metadata in front matter and structured data folders, to support for Markdown, expressive Liquid templating, and support for categories and tags.

 So let’s build our first Jekyll blog.

-The steps will be first building your blog on your own machine, and once you customized it as you want it to be, you can deploy the
+The steps will be first building your blog on your machine, and once you customize it as you want it to be, you can deploy the

 _site folder to the hosting space.

-To setup your Jekyll environment, you’ll need to install Ruby -the language that Jekyll is build by-, then bundler -the thing that will manage your projects depedencies-, and finally Jekyll itself.
+To setup your Jekyll environment, you’ll need to install Ruby which is the language that Jekyll is built on and install bundler which will help you manage your project dependencies, and finally Jekyll itself.

-1- Open your terminal, Dah, and run this command:
+1- Open your terminal and run this command:

 sudo apt install ruby-full build-essential zlib1g-dev